ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 variety of technologies that my group is developing.
-The first of which is [Hodor][HodorLink], a mechanism meant to securely provide intra-process communications without the useof the OS.
+The first of which is [Hodor][HodorLink], a mechanism meant to securely provide intra-process communications without the use of the OS.
 I began this project last Fall (I did not do this in the Spring because I studied abroad) and have continued work on it this semester as well.
 We also intend on making memcached persistent using a persistent STM